Music Lovers vs. Audiophiles: The Art of Hearing Differently

 Similarly, for music lovers, the best music experience has become driven more by consumer demand for the most portable DAP (digital audio player) or music player with the largest capacity internal hard drive than superior hi-res audio sound.
 Instead, thousands of lossy MP3 files that could be called upon at the drop of a hat has been the preferred choice of music lovers.
 For audiophiles and camera buffs, alike, there is an implicit beauty to both vinyl and film that are often overshadowed by today’s modern conveniences.
 Sometimes the nature of innovation is cruel to the passionate: it doth giveth and it doth taketh.

-What Are We Missing Out On?
+What Are We Music Lovers Missing Out On?

 But there must be more than what these misconceptions portray.
 After all, for the complete newbie or amateur of any discipline worth the effort, there must be a reason why so many connoisseurs become so engrossed by their passions.
 Take it from the camera buffs, the wine connoisseurs, the cigar aficionados and even the guitar heroes, alike.
 All detail a deep appreciation for the unique processes their crafts inherited from the past.
 Learning from the past, it seems, is almost a prerequisite for acquiring the sophisticated palate that moves the needle beyond the average and into the exceptional.
 It’s essential for unlocking the achievement of appreciation, itself.
 It enriches human life.